yukcw/aws-lambda-layer-cli/CONTRIBUTING.md

 The project is structured to support multiple distribution methods (direct script usage, npm, and PyPI) while maintaining a single source of truth for the core logic.

 - **Core Scripts**: The main logic resides in the root directory:
-  - `aws-lambda-layer`: The main entry point script.
+  - `aws-lambda-layer-cli`: The main entry point script.
   - `create_nodejs_layer.sh`: Helper script for Node.js layers.
   - `create_python_layer.sh`: Helper script for Python layers.